Astroid5710/UncleanRetroBowl/README.md

 # Welcome To Unclean Retro Bowl!
-Retro Bowl is an American style football game created by New Star Games.
-Are you ready to manage your dream team into victory?
+This is an unofficial spinoff of the game.
+It is in no way affiliated with New Star Games.
 <br>
 <br>
 Retro Bowl Version 1.5.5.7